 Those who follow the lunar calendar clean their homes in preparation for the new year, and fill them with fresh flowers.
 They’re typically placed in vases and people walk around the blooms to have their wishes fulfilled for the year ahead.
-Flowers are also popular gifts at this time, and this Year of the Dragon it will be long-lasting snapdragons that are popular, as they represent grace and strength and are said to protect from dark magic.

 In the world of Lunar New Year flowers, peonies stand as the reigning monarchs, symbolizing prosperity, wealth, and honour.
-According to legend, the peony is associated with the Empress Wu Zetian of the Tang Dynasty (whom we created in flowers for our FEMMES show in Costa Mesa) who was said to have loved the flower.
+According to legend, the peony is associated with the Empress Wu Zetian of the Tang Dynasty (whom we created in flowers for our FEMMES show in Southern California) who was said to have loved the flower.
 As a result, peonies are believed to bring good fortune and a flourishing year ahead, making them a staple in households during this celebratory time.

 Narcissus are the most auspicious flowers for the lunar new year, and look and smell beautiful.
 They can range from white to the most vibrant of yellows and are also known as water fairy flowers or more commonly, daffodils.
 They represent good fortune and prosperity.